Los Angeles County Child Support Guidelinesfz1208

 Child Support Steps

 When the court is considering the extent of child support, the court will direct both parents to complete an Income and Expense Declaration.
 This will provide a general picture to the court of each parent’s financial situation.
 The court can, and often will, investigate further into any unusual circumstances or to determine whether either party is hiding assets.
+In some cases, a subpoena may be needed.
 Both parents may issue discovery requests against the other to do their own investigation into hidden assets.
 When the court is satisfied that it understands both parents’ financial picture, it will issue its child support order.
 This order can be modified if either parent’s situation changes and payments should be raised or lowered, or if the child reaches the age of eighteen.

 Child Support Guidelines